datacarpentry/lesson-release/contributing-Rmarkdown.md

 # Contributing when lessons have RMarkdown files

+From the [How to Contribute](how-to-contribute.md) document, this a caveat for lessons using Rmarkdown for the episodes.

 In the lessons with Rmarkdown files (for the Data Carpentry Ecology lessons, that's just the R lesson), previewing changes and the files to push are slightly different.

 - To make the changes, edit the .Rmd files.
 You likely will be doing this in RStudio.